walles/numbervaders/README.md

 * Adapt font sizes to screen
 * Add a credits list of some form to the launch screen
-* Hide controls by default so that we get the full-screen experience, good for production.
+* Hide controls by default so that we get the full-screen experience, good for production, search for `mHideRunnable`.
 Verify that we can easily show the controls when they are hidden.
 * Pause game while controls are visible
 * Add a license
 * Make an icon